Darkelf2024/Darkelf-Browser/README.md

 - Reviewing Office: Office of National Security Agency on 11/27/2024 - Closed on 12/17/2024
 - [Open an issue](https://github.com/Darkelf2024/Darkelf-Browser/issues)

 - X25519 + Kyber512 Hybrid Post Quantum Encryption: Wait for Updated Release!
 It is fast and Smooth!
 Kyber768 needs some more tweaks!
+Both updates will have Tor Integrated - It is ready and fast!

 ## Tech Stack